T-80: Russia

 Before the 2022 Russian invasion of Ukraine, the T-80 was not used in the way in which it was intended (large-scale conventional war in Europe).
-Until 2022, it was deployed during the political and economic changes in Russia in the 1990s.
+Until 2022, it was deployed amid the political and economic turmoil in Russia during the 1990s.

-Most T-80 MBTs are possessed by Russia, though many were inherited by Ukraine, Belarus, and Kazakhstan.
+Most T-80 MBTs are possessed by Russia, though many were inherited by Ukraine, Belarus and Kazakhstan.

-In 1995, the number of T-80 tanks increased to around 5,000 but was reduced in 1998 to 3,500.
+In 1995, the number of T-80 tanks increased to around 5,000 but shrank to 3,500 in 1998.

 The Russian Army had 3,044 T-80s and variants in active service and 1,456 in reserve as of 2008.
-There are at least 460 T-80UD in service with 2nd Guards Tamanskaya Motor Rifle Division and 4th Guards Kantemirowsk Motor Rifle Division.
+There are at least 460 T-80U in service with the 2nd Guards Tamanskaya Motor Rifle Division and 4th Guards Kantemirowsk Motor Rifle Division.
 A T-80BV is on display in Kubinka Tank Museum and a T-80U is on display at an open-air museum in Saratov.
 The T-80Us have recently been seen at arms expos in Russia such as VTTV.

 During the 1993 Russian constitutional crisis, Boris Yeltsin ordered the use of tanks against the Supreme Soviet and the Congress of People's Deputies opposing him.
-On 4 October 1993, six T-80UD from the 13th Guards Tank Regiment, 4th Guards Kantemirovskaya Tank Division took positions on a bridge opposite the Russian parliament building, and fired on it.
+On 4 October 1993, six T-80UDs from the 13th Guards Tank Regiment, 4th Guards Kantemirovskaya Tank Division took positions on a bridge opposite the Russian parliament building, and fired on it.